-You would be hard pressed to find an area of The Nebraska Medical Center that the Volunteer Services program hasn't touched.
+You would be hard pressed to find an area of Nebraska Medicine that the Guest and Volunteer Services program hasn't touched.
 Transplant patients, in particular, come to depend on a variety of services provided best by volunteers.
-In fact, families from all over the world are often pleasantly surprised by how The Nebraska Medical Center volunteers make them feel more at home in Omaha.
+In fact, families from all over the world are often pleasantly surprised by how Nebraska Medicine volunteers make them feel more at home in Omaha.

 Look Good...
 Feel Better